HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/wcm_content_ai_analysis.md

 To configure a custom AI class:

-1. Write the custom content AI provider class by implementing the ```com.hcl.workplace.wcm.restv2.ai.IAIGeneration``` interface.
+1. Write the custom content AI provider class by implementing the ```com.hcl.workplace.wcm.restv2.ai.IAIGeneration``` and starting with CF224 optionally also the ```com.hcl.workplace.wcm.restv2.ai.IAITranslation``` interface.

     1. Create the `JAR` file.